lopezpdvn/lopezpdvn.github.io/_posts/2015/2015-12-09-november-2015-in-review.md

 custom versions of data structures and algorithms in JavaScript and other related languages like TypeScript.
-It is a Visual Studio solution that uses the plugin [Node.js Tools for Visual Studio][], and it consists of 2 projects: one for developing the main types and the other for (unit-)testing them with [Mocha][].
+It is a Visual Studio solution that uses the plugin [Node.js Tools for Visual Studio][], and it consists of 2 projects: one for coding the main types and the other for (unit-)testing them with [Mocha][].

 The project is complementary to [Data Structures and Algorithms in C#][],